-What follows is an attempt at starting a discussion… this is but one man’s opinion.
+What follows is an attempt at starting a discussion.
+It's a topic that is close to my heart and one that inspires a lot of passion...but this is just one man’s opinion.
 It will make some people uncomfortable, and for that I apologize.
-I was recently interviewed by Michael Jones.
+It's time to talk about the cost of education.

 Michael is a fellow Baldite and founder of the incredible Mograph Mentor program.
 A major topic of the interview was the changing landscape of education in the field of Motion Design.
 The interview was a lot of fun, and we really dug into what we saw as issues with the current model of “traditional” 4-year programs.

 Before School of Motion was a real company with actual courses, I spent a year teaching at the Ringling College of Art & Design in the Department of Motion Design.
 I worked alongside incredible faculty, taught some scarily talented students, and more or less had a blast the entire time.
 It’s an amazing place, and there are students coming out of there every year and heading to The Mill, Psyop, Buck…